toluwalojurotimiayeni/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints the alphabet in lowercase
+A script that prints the alphabet in lowercase, and then in uppercase